Logic model: Progressive Outcomes Scale Logic Models (POSLM)

 The Progressive Outcomes Scale Logic Model (POSLM) approach was developed by Quisha Brown in response to the racial wealth gap [exacerbated by the COVID-19 pandemic] to aid organizations in the immediate need to add a racial equity focus when developing program logic models.
 More testing and research is needed in order to verify the validity of this model.

 The POSLM approach makes use of the logic model with a strong focus on tracking progressive improvement towards racial disparity outcomes.
-To measure the progress towards outcomes, this type of logic model states short, intermediate and long-term outcomes as "stage 1", "stage 2" and "stage 3.
+To measure the progress towards outcomes, this type of logic model states short, intermediate and long-term outcomes as "stage 1", "stage 2" and "stage 3".
 Each stage is uniquely defined and used to depict the percentage of KPIs achieved at each stage or the percentage of people who reach each stage as they progress on pre-identified Key Performance Indicators (KPI).
-These KPIs are specific to the racial disparity issues which the population served identifies with (i.e. low reading, financial literacy, unemployment, etc).
+These KPIs are specific to the racial disparity issues which the population served identifies with (i.e. low reading, financial literacy, unemployment, etc.).
 In an effort to prevent the logic model itself from being cluttered with an overwhelming number of KPIs, the KPIs are arranged by category and only the category is displayed on the logic model.
 The extensive list of KPIs are an appendix to the logic model.
 Organizations identify the KPIs and corresponding outcomes by first conducting a needs assessment and/or community focus groups.
 This helps to ensure that the logic model remains focused on improving the real-time needs of people to remove racial barriers.
 The POSLM can help to make more clear the intended outcomes and the casual pathways leading to them; both of which help to connect and compose a logical companion "if, then" theory of change statement.
 Again, more research is needed and currently being conducted as more nonprofits, philanthropic and governments use this model.

-Advantages

-By describing work in this way, managers have an easier way to define the work and measure it.
-Performance measures can be drawn from any of the steps.
-One of the key insights of the logic model is the importance of measuring final outcomes or results, because it is quite possible to waste time and money (inputs), "spin the wheels" on work activities, or produce outputs without achieving desired outcomes.
-It is these outcomes (impacts, long-term results) that are the only justification for doing the work in the first place.
-For commercial organizations, outcomes relate to profit.
-For not-for-profit or governmental organizations, outcomes relate to successful achievement of mission or program goals.

-Disadvantages

-There are some potential disadvantages of logic models due to tendencies toward oversimplification.
-These include:

-Program logic is no guarantee of actual logic in how the program may work.
-The world is complex, and some situations cannot be ascertained before they are implemented, so some programs may even progress against the "logic" of the model.

-It is a partial representation of a complex system.